 large bunch (50g) of flat-leaf parsley, leaves chopped

 - Tip the bulgur wheat into a bowl big enough so that you can toss the grains.Pour the boiling water over the bulgur and leave to soak for 30 minutes.
 Mix the grains up well, to make sure the water has been evenly absorbed and the grains are not clumped together.

-- In another bowl, add the pomegranate molasses and oil, with a little salt, and beat well until the liquids are emulsified.
-Then add the lemon juice, tomato purée, harissa, ground cumin, coriander and allspice beating until all is well blended.
-Pour over the bulgur and keep stirring to make sure all the grains absorb the dressing.Taste, adding more salt if needed.
+- In another bowl, add the pomegranate molasses and oil, with a little salt, and beat well until all is emulsified.
+Then add the lemon juice, tomato purée, harissa, ground cumin, coriander and allspice whisking until all is well blended.
+Pour over the bulgur, stirring well to make sure all the grains absorb the dressing.Taste, adding more salt if needed.